in Reno, NV

 Should I have a Breast Lift If I Want More Children?

-Women who are planning future children, and especially if they plan to nurse, should postpone breast surgery until at least three months after nursing the last child.
-Pregnancy and nursing will definitely affect the results of breast lift surgery as it will lead to engorgement of the breasts, stretch marks, breast tissue and skin laxity, and recurrent breast sagging
+Breast lift surgery should be delayed if you plan to have future pregnancies are currently or in the future plan to nurse.
+Dr. Dahan recommends waiting at least 1-3 months after you discontinue nursing (dry) before proceeding with breast lift surgery.
+Pregnancy and nursing will definitely affect the results of breast lift surgery as it will lead to engorgement of the breasts, stretch marks, breast tissue, and skin laxity, and recurrent breast sagging.

 Will I Be Able To Nurse After A Breast Lift?